studymath/studymath.github.io/README.md

-# Simple math articles by AoPs students
+# Math articles by AoPs students